What is an au pair? Here's everything you need to know

 Finding affordable and qualified caregivers for children can be overwhelming.
-Anyone on the child care hunt for a while will likely come across daycare centers, babysitters, and nannies who all offer the help parents need.
-But sometimes more affordable, home-based care is desired.
+Anyone on the child care hunt for a while will likely come across day care centers, babysitters and nannies who all offer the help parents need.
+But sometimes a more affordable, home-based care is desired.

-While babysitters and nannies are commonplace in child care, many families opt to hire au pairs for their children, and here are some reasons why an au pair might be right for you.
+While babysitters and nannies are commonplace in child care, many families opt to hire an au pair for their children, and here are some reasons why an au pair might be right for you.

 An au pair is a person from another country who provides live-in child care in exchange for room and board with their host family, along with a stipend.
 Au pairs must have over 200 hours in child care experience and often have additional education and training that qualify them as care providers.

 The stipend au pairs earn, according to the U.S. State Department's J-1 Au Pair Program, is at least $195.75 per week.
 Au pairs can provide child care up to 45 hours a week and up to ten hours at a time, but because of work visa protection, they cannot be scheduled for more than that.

 All au pairs that come to the United States must receive a J1 visa from the Department of State and be a part of one of the 16 designated au pair programs.
 Agencies charge program fees that cover au pair travel costs, the J1 visa attainment process, screening and orientation, training, onboarding and ongoing program support throughout the au pair’s time in the program.

 Because there are many elements that go into choosing an au pair, an au pair agency can help with the entire process and can advise you on the things you should consider regarding choosing the right au pair for your family.

 Au pair agencies must be approved by the U.S. State Department, which has a list of designated sponsor organizations.
 If an agency is not on this list, it may not have the proper designations to legally connect au pairs and families in the United States.